jhoanmanuelms/slightly/README.md

 capable of process the requested HTML template and evaluate the expressions expected to be found inside it.
 On a high level, these are the steps followed to process the template: <br />
 1. Load the requested HTML document based on the request path.<br />
 2. Evaluate Javascript code in the specified HTML document.
-The servlet will only evaluate code<br />
-contained inside a "script" tag with the "type" attribute set to "server/javascript".<br />
+The servlet will only evaluate code contained inside a "script" tag with the "type" attribute set to "server/javascript".<br />
 3. Evaluate data-if expressions using the Javascript engine<br />
 4. Evaluate data-for-x expressions using the Javascript engine<br />